 - Now, hit the Reset Network Settings (punch in the password when asked, if any)

-- Proceed with confirm all actions and once the process completes restart your iPhone.
+- Proceed with confirming all actions and once the process completes restarting your iPhone.

-When the above solutions were proved to be unhelpful to resolve iPhone Wi-Fi Greyed out problem, we recommend that you try the program iMyFone iOS System Recovery which is a very impressive program to solve iOS issues easily.
-It just takes a few steps to spot the problem and lastly helps fixing it and making the iOS device behave the way it did before.
+When the above solutions were proved to be unhelpful to resolve iPhone Wi-Fi Greyed out the problem, we recommend that you try the program iMyFone Fixppo iOS System Recovery which is a very impressive program to solve iOS issues easily.
+It just takes a few steps to spot the problem and lastly helps to fix it and making the iOS device behave the way it did before.

 - One of the amazing features includes its powerful capability.
 It can fix different iOS issues, such as device stuck on recovery mode/DFU mode, iPhone not turning on, bricked iPhone and more.